s4205066/CT5057FlightSystem/README.md

-Open with {Main.py}
+Open with Main.py.

-This will open the main GUI
+This will open the main GUI.

-All functions SHOULD be accessable from there
+All functions SHOULD be accessable from there.